 Large payments, which might be the case if you pay off your entire balance as Karen did, could also invite scrutiny from a lender.

 Real-time payments could offer even more relief

-Generally, you want your funds to be credited faster so that your credit line is available sooner for you to use.
+Generally, you want your funds to be credited faster so that your credit line is available for you to use sooner.
 And real-time payments are poised to make this even more of a reality.
-Fast payments are now available through Visa and Mastercard, and apps such as Zelle, but the actual time the payment goes through could vary.
+Fast payments are available through Visa and Mastercard, and apps such as Zelle, but the actual time the payment goes through could vary.

 The Federal Reserve is now working on a real-time payments system that would provide the facility to make instant payments nationwide.
-It is looking to have this running by 2024.
-And there is now at least one private system that provides instant payments — The Clearing House’s Real-Time Payments system (RTP) which is owned by some large banks.
+It is looking to have this running by 2023.
+And there is now at least one private system that provides instant payments — The Clearing House’s Real-Time Payments system (RTP), which is owned by a collection of large banks.